 The dual degree program is designed to educate developers interested in making urban areas better places to live, managers fascinated with the prospect of making city agencies perform, and leaders engaged in bringing more economic activity to transform areas that need jobs and tax base the most.
-In the Business School students normally choose a concentration in real estate finance, corporate strategy, entrepreneurship, or organizational behavior and human resources.
-In the Urban and Regional Planning Program, students in the dual degree program often concentrate in housing and community development, transportation, economic development, or international development.
+In the Business School students normally choose a focus area in real estate finance, corporate strategy, entrepreneurship, or organizational behavior and human resources.
+In the Urban and Regional Planning Program, students in the dual degree program often focus in housing and community development, transportation, economic development, or international development.

 Course of Study

 Students admitted to the combined program are required to complete the first year courses in one school during the first year and to complete the first year courses at the other school in the second year.
 Students may begin at either school.
 During the third year of the program, students are permitted to elect courses in either school and are generally not restricted in their choices beyond fulfilling the required course work.

 The dual degree is an 84-credit-hour program that can be completed in three years.
 This combines the two-year, 48-credit-hour master of urban and regional planning with the two-year, 57-credit-hour master of business administration.
 Each student must take at least 45 credits of Business School courses and at least 30 credits of urban and regional planning courses with an additional 9 credits registered for in either program.
 Students must meet the requirements of both programs.
 Total credit hours needed 30 + 45 + 9 = 84.
 Both schools must agree to admission of a student to the dual degree.

 Students are encouraged to take electives that address their specific interests in combining the two degrees.
 Here are some examples:

 - A student interested in urban real estate development may elect a set of urban real estate development or finance courses.
 These include:

 - A course on the planner as developer